hkiyomaru/hp-practice/README.md

 $ git push -u origin master
 ```

+### Check

 Then, get access to ```http://username.github.io/```

-Everyone around the world can show this page, so you have to make it very cool!
+Everyone around the world can show this page, so you have to make it cool!